 The ibises continue to fly.
 Now they can see the “neon paradises,” or cities below and the “shebeen kingdoms.”
-This is a reference to establishments, usually unlicensed that sell alcohol.
+This is a reference to establishments, usually unlicensed, that sell alcohol.
 These sights come together with “corrugated churches on earth.”
-All parts the city merge when seen from above.
-The usually divided form one mass of life.
+All parts of the city merge when seen from above.

-In the last lines of the seventh stanza the birds stop climbing, “level out” and leave everything in the city behind.
-No longer will they look down on the “thatch” or and “bougainvillea,” two different types of plants.
+In the last lines of the seventh stanza, the birds stop climbing, “level out,” and leave everything in the city behind.
+No longer will they look down on the “thatch” or “bougainvillea,” two different types of plants.
 The speaker has repetitively emphasized the nature of the scene.
 It is clear that the natural elements of the area are important to his overall picture.

 The ninth stanza begins with the speaker noting that the birds can also see the,

 This is a reference to the long history of death in the area, from the slave trade to the massacres of the 1800s and 1900s, up to the apartheid.